maru-labo/doodle/examples/tensorflow_lite_rpi/README.md

 ## How to use

-Predict data given from standard input or specified file data.
+This application to classify 'doodle' data given from standard input or specified file.

 The input data is a grayscale image of 28x28 pixels.
 Each pixel is represented by 0 to 255.
-Therefore, it is binary data of 784 bytes.
+Therefore, it's binary data of 784 bytes.

 Positional Arguments: